forem/forem/docs/contributing.md

 gitdocs serve
 ```

-This will start a server on port `8000`
+This will start a server where you can browse the documentation: <http://localhost:8000/>

-When you add new markdown pages you'll have to stop and start the
+When you add new markdown pages or rename existing ones, you'll have to restart
-websever before you see them.
+the server before you notice any changes.